soushimiya/NightmareVision-Godot/README.md

 ## ToDo
 ### High Priority
 - [ ] Gameplay
-    - [ ] Implement PlayField (currently just using Psych 0.5 method)
+    - [ ] Implement PlayField
 - [ ] Scripting
     - [ ] make able to call custom functions
 - [ ] Rework Asset System
     - [ ] implement Mod/Content system
 ### Mid Priority
 - [ ] Menus
+### Low Priority or Almost never
+- [ ] HScript
+    - I plan to do this once I find a good godot haxe backend (or manually port the whole of HScript myself...)
 - [ ] Modchart
     - The way it works should be based on FunkinModchart.
-### Low Priority or Almost never
-- [ ] Haxe/HScript
-    - I plan to do this once I find a good godot haxe backend (or manually port the whole of HScript myself...)